2022 Gartner® Magic Quadrant™ SIEM

 A computer running four virtual machines expends additional resources for each instance of the operating system that it runs, while a computer with an installed containerization engine could run the same number of applications on a single operating system.
 As a result, multiple containers can operate using the same computing capacity as a single virtual machine.

-As we mentioned earlier, encapsulation allows developers to bundle data and methods together but it can also be used to hide sensitive data that should not be exposed to users.
 In the Java programming language, and in many other languages, information hiding is controlled using getter/setter methods for data attributes that will be readable or that may be updated by other classes.

 A getter method is used to retrieve the value of a specific variable within a class.
 A setter method is used to set or update the value of a specific variable within a class.
 Programmers can use access modifiers to define the visibility and accessibility of classes, along with the data and methods that they contain.
 In the Java programming language, there are four types of access modifiers to choose from:

-There are many benefits to hiding information about attributes and methods using encapsulation.
+There are many benefits to hiding information about attributes and methods using encapsulation in programming.
 One is that it prevents other developers from writing scripts or APIs that use your code.
 With encapsulation, users of a class do not learn how a class stores its data and the developer can change the data type of a field without forcing developers and users of the class to change their code.

 IT organizations can implement encapsulation as a way to protect sensitive data and maintain compliance with industry-specific data security and privacy requirements such as HIPAA and PCI DDS.
 The encapsulation process helps to compartmentalize data, limiting vulnerabilities by providing users with information on code implementations exclusively on a need-to-know basis.